affinidi/affinidi-cli/README.md

 ### Reference App

-Generate two ready-to-use applications that use Affinidi APIs.
+Generate four ready-to-use applications that use Affinidi APIs.

-The Certification and Verification app includes such features as: issuing a credential, claiming & storing it in your wallet, verifying it.

-The Portable Reputation app allows the builder to connect to different data sources to construct a portable, user-owned and -managed reputation app that provides access to specific experiences, events or memberships.
+**The Portable Reputation app** allows the builder to connect to different data sources to construct a portable, user-owned and -managed reputation app that provides access to specific experiences, events or memberships.

+**The Certification and Verification app** includes such features as: issuing a credential, claiming & storing it in your wallet, verifying it.
+It includes 3 use cases:

+  - **Ticketing** - uses event tickets;

+  - **Health** - uses medical prescriptions;

+  - **Education** - uses students' certificates.

 #